Hair Growth Hacks

 Instructions

-To make it, add 3–4 tablespoons of nettle leaf, 3–4 tablespoons of red raspberry leaf, and 1–2 tablespoons of goji berries to a large glass jarI personally use this one.
-Bring a pot of water to a boil, pour it into the jar, and let everything steep for 4–12 hours depending on how strong you like it.
-Just make sure to remove the herbs within 24 hours—if they sit too long, the tea can start to ferment and go bad (learned that one the hard way).
+To make this tea, add 3–4 tablespoons of nettle leaf, 3–4 tablespoons of red raspberry leaf, and 1–2 tablespoons of goji berries to a large glass jar—I use this one.
+Bring a pot of water to a boil, pour it into the jar, and let everything steep for 4–12 hours depending on how strong you’d like the tea to be.
+Just make sure to remove the herbs within 24 hours—if they sit too long, they will start to ferment and go bad (learned that one the hard way).

 I usually drink about a cup a day, so one batch lasts me around 4–5 days, but you can adjust based on your preference.
 Of all the methods I’ve tried, this one has given me the most noticeable results—though, as always, every body is different.